robstoll/atrium/misc/kdoc/packages.md

 in conjunction with code completion.

 # ch.tutteli.atrium.api.fluent.en_GB.creating.charsequence.contains.builders
-Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains` assertions for CharSequence.
+Contains the builders -- necessary to provide an extensible fluent API -- which allow to create sophisticated `contains` assertions for CharSequence.

 # ch.tutteli.atrium.api.fluent.en_GB.creating.iterable.contains.builders
-Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains` assertions for Iterable.
+Contains the builders -- necessary to provide an extensible fluent API -- which allow to create sophisticated `contains` assertions for Iterable.

+# ch.tutteli.atrium.api.fluent.en_GB.jdk8
+Contains an API for types introduced with jdk8 - `@Deprecated` though as it was merged into [ch.tutteli.atrium.api.fluent.en_GB].

 # ch.tutteli.atrium.api.fluent.en_GB.kotlin_1_3
 Contains an API for types introduced with Kotlin 1.3